-- E. Significant Industrial Users Discharging to the POTW.
-The permittee shall provide adequate notice to the Director and the Division of Water Quality Industrial Pretreatment Coordinator of; - 1.
-Any new introduction of pollutants into the treatment works from an indirect discharger (i.e., industrial user) which would be subject to Sections 301 or 306 of the WQA if it were directly discharging those pollutants; - 2.
-Any substantial change in the volume or character of pollutants being introduced into the treatment works by a source introducing pollutants into the treatment works at the time of issuance of the permit; and - 3.
-For the purposes of this section, adequate notice shall include information on: - a.
-The quality and quantity of effluent to be introduced into such treatment works; and, - b.
-Any anticipated impact of the change on the quantity or quality of effluent to be discharged from such publicly owned treatment works. - 4.
-Any IU that must comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - F. Change of Conditions.
-At such time as a specific pretreatment limitation becomes applicable to an industrial user of the permittee, the Director may, as appropriate, do the following: - 1.
-Amend the permittee's UPDES discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable national pretreatment limitation; - 2.
-Require the permittee to specify, by ordinance, contract, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the permittee's facility for treatment.
+- 4. For the purposes of this section, adequate notice shall include information on: - a.
+The quality and quantity of effluent to be introduced into the POTW; and - b.
+Any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW. - F. Change of Conditions.
+At such time as a specific limitation becomes applicable to an industrial user of the permittee, the Director may, as appropriate, do the following: - 1.
+Amend the UPDES discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable national pretreatment limitation: - 2.
+Require the permittee to specify, by ordinance, contract, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the POTW from the IU.
 Such requirement shall be imposed in a manner consistent with the POTW program development requirements of the General Pretreatment Regulations at 40 CFR 403; and/or, - 3.
-Require the permittee to monitor its discharge for any pollutant, which may likely be discharged from the permittee's facility, should the industrial user fail to properly pretreat its waste. - 4.
+Require the permittee to monitor its discharge for any pollutant, which may likely be discharged from the POTW, should the industrial user fail to properly treat its waste. - 4.
 Require the permittee to develop an approved pretreatment program. - G. Legal Action.
-The Director retains, at all times, the right to take legal action against the industrial user and/or the treatment works, in those cases where a permit violation has occurred because of the failure of an industrial user to discharge at an acceptable level.
+The Director retains, at all times, the right to take legal action against the industrial user and/or the POTW, in those cases where a permit violation has occurred because of the failure of an industrial user to discharge at an acceptable level.
 If the permittee has failed to properly delineate maximum acceptable industrial contributor levels, the Director will look primarily to the permittee as the responsible party. - H. Local Limits.
-If local limits are developed per R317-8-8.5(4)(b) to protect the POTW from pass-through or interference, the POTW must submit limits to DWQ for review and public notice, as required by R317-8-8.5(4)(c).
+If local limits are developed per R317-8-8.5(4)(b) to protect the POTW from pass-through or interference, then the POTW must submit limits to DWQ for review and public notice, as required by R317-8-8.5(4)(c).